tamiiiui/tamiiiui.github.io/README.txt

         - Repost is allowed with credit.
         - Tracing is allowed non-commercially.
 Do not sell images that are traced from my work.
     - Guidelines are subject to change without previous notice.
-If multiple versions of the guidelines are found, then only the most recent version applies for all works.
 Additionally, I reserve the right to ask for content takedown, whether the guidelines are being followed or not.
     - If you have any questions, feel free to contact me at any of my linked socials.
 .
 .